carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+> ## learning objectives
-By the end of this episode,
+> By the end of this episode,
-learners should be able to
+> learners should be able to
-__explain how a workflow document describes the input and output of a workflow and the flow of data between tools__ and __describe all the requirements for running a tool__ and __define the files that will be included as output of a workflow__.
+> __explain how a workflow document describes the input and output of a workflow and the flow of data between tools__
+> and __describe all the requirements for running a tool__
+> and __define the files that will be included as output of a workflow__.
+{: .callout}

-CWL workflows are defined by a YAML script, containing the workflow and the requirements for running that workflow.
-Similarly
+CWL workflows are defined in a YAML script, containing the workflow and the requirements for running that workflow.
 All CWL scripts should start with two lines of code:
 ~~~
 cwlVersion: v1.2
 class:
 ~~~
 {: .language-yaml}
-The `cwlVersion` defines which standard of the language is required for the tool or workflow.
-The most recent version is v1.2 - defaulting to this will enable your scripts to use all versions of the language, though some workflow engines which are not up-to-date may not be able to run the script.
-That is a hurdle to be tackled when you reach it, however.
+The `cwlVersion` string defines which standard of the language is required for the tool or workflow.
+The most recent version is v1.2, and defaulting to this will enable your scripts to use all versions of the language, though some workflow engines which are not up-to-date may not run the script.
+This is, however, a hurdle to be tackled when you reach it.

 The `class` field defines what this particular script is.
-Most CWL scripts will fall into one of two classes: `CommandLineTool`, or `Workflow`.
+The majority of CWL scripts will fall into one of two classes: `CommandLineTool`, or `Workflow`.
 The former class is used for describing the interface for a command-line tool, while the latter class is used for collecting those tool descriptions into a workflow.
-In this lesson we will learn the differences between these two classes, how to pass data to and from command-line tools and specify working environments for these, and how to use a tool descriptor within a workflow.
+In this lesson we will learn the differences between these two classes, how to pass data to and from command-line tools and specify working environments for these, and finally how to use a tool descriptor within a workflow.